-For almost a year I have been working remotely in my home office as Head of Marketing at the WordPress agency Inpsyde.
+Since almost three years, I am working remotely in my home office as Head of Marketing at the WordPress agency Inpsyde.
 The change to a company that works 100% remotely was a consciously chosen step for me – and for many at that time unimaginable.
 In this article I want to share my experiences and take a look at how the coronavirus made the home office possible for almost everyone.

 Is Remote Work a career killer?